marieleponti/matchgame_pokemon/README.md

 Matching game designed for 2 player play written in javascript.
+To demo, pull <pics> folder and all files from repo (index.html, match.js, and styles.css) to local directory.
+That is, in your local directory, download the directory <pics> as well as index.html, match.js, and styles.css.
+Paste the local directory's path in your web browser to demo.

 ![/photo1](https://user-images.githubusercontent.com/54427603/124047695-bce6a300-d9e2-11eb-9cbe-6ae1218644cd.png)